gulahmed/gulahmed.github.io/_pages/cs241-OOP/labs/02-basic-programs.md

 - Add another method  "showcourse()"  to the class.
 The method should take one argument of type string.
 - call the method main function and pass a course name as an argument;
 - Remember to include relevant header file for string

+## Exercies 2

+ Write a class *Calculator* , whose member functions display the following information.

+ - sum of the numbers            (num1 + num2)
+ - difference of the numbers     (num1 - num2)
+ - product of the numbers        (num1 * num2)
+ - quotient of the numbers       (num1 / num2)

+Create the object of the class in *main* function and call the above methods with appropriate parameters.